amy01-28/Amy_BlueStampPortfolio/index.md

 # Solar Tracker
 It is the tracker which detects where the sun light shines so that it can convert from the solar energy to eletric energy.
+It have the function to charge it, so you can charge the smartphone battery only using the solar energy.
+Also, you can check the other information about the environment such as the temperature or humidity things.

 <!---This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.-->